 The Fine Details of the Probate Process

-Probate is the legal system’s process of administering the estate of a deceased person so assets can be passed on to a person’s beneficiaries.
+Probate is the legal system’s process of passing the property of a deceased person to their beneficiaries.
 If you die with assets in your name alone at the time of death then probate is required.

 When a person dies, the case will be opened with a probate court.
-The Court will appoint a Personal Representative or more commonly referred to as an executor or administrator.
-The personal representative will be expected to perform all of their duties required by law.
+The Court will appoint a Personal Representative, also referred to as an “executor,” or “administrator.”

-● Notifying creditors, the public, and those who may be interested in your estate of your death;
+● Notifying creditors, the public, and those who may be interested in the estate of your death;

-● Preparing and filling an inventory of the estate assets;
+● Preparing and filing an inventory of the estate assets;

 ● Paying all properly filed creditor claims filled in the estate;